LIS 415: Information Organization

 Unit 2: Retrieval Tools and Systems

-Topic Areas: Retrieval tools are described and examined, including catalogs, indexes, finding aids, bibliographies, museum registers, bibliographic networks, and search engines
+Retrieval tools and information retrieval systems are examined, including catalogs, indexes, finding aids, bibliographies, museum registers, bibliographic networks, and search engines.

 • Identify how online public access catalogs respond to search queries based on differences in individual search techniques and the capabilities of various systems.